Hot Wheels: 2000s

 A new generation of Hot Wheels Designers came in.
 Eric Tscherne and Fraser Campbell along with former designer Paul Tam's son, Alec Tam, joined the design team.
-Many still work for Mattel today.
 Tscherne's Seared Tuner (formerly Sho-Stopper) graced the mainline packaging from 2000 to 2003.
 The Deora II, one of only two Hot Wheels concept cars ever made into full-size, functional cars, was also released this year.

 In 2001, Mattel created a Hot Wheels collectors website.

 Also in 2001, Mattel issued 240 mainline releases consisting of 12 Treasure Hunts, 36 First Editions, 12 Segment Series with four cars each, and 144 open stock cars.
 Popular models that debuted include the HyperMite and FrightBike.

 For 2002, the mainline consisted of 12 Treasure Hunts, 42 First Editions, 15 Segment Series of 4 cars each, and 126 open stock cars.
-Popular new models included the `68 Cougar and the Nissan Skyline GT-R. Some cars from the first editions series are the Backdraft, Overbored 454, Vairy 8, and Super Tsunami.
+Popular new models included the `68 Cougar and the Nissan Skyline GT-R. Some cars from the first editions series are the Backdraft, Overbored 454, and Super Tsunami.